-I decided right then that I would return with my father in tow to check this place out aka stuff my face.
+I decided right then that I would return with my Dad in tow to check this place out aka stuff my face.
 After some investigating (not too much) I found La Camaronera’s appearance on both Guy Fieri’s Diner’s Drive-Ins and Dives and on Michelle Bernstein’s Check, Please!.

 The Breaded Shrimp were very crispy and delicious.
-The shrimp are tossed in a ketchup based sauce, breaded and then fried.
-I had never heard of a ketchup based breading technique but it works.
+The Shrimp are tossed in a Ketchup based sauce, breaded and then fried.
+I had never heard of a Ketchup based breading technique but it works.
 The Pan con Minuta (Minuta means that they butterfly cut the fish) still has its tail attached but it adds to the authenticity of the sandwich.
 I’m gonna go out on a limb here and say that some people eat the tail (actually I know they do).

-While the breaded shrimp alone was great, the sandwich took it to another level.
+While the breaded Shrimp alone was great, the sandwich took it to another level.
 You’d think I was done but I wasn’t.
 It was Key Lime pie time.

-The pie was creamy and tart (it caught me off guard in a good way).
-I loved it because it was great way to end the meal.
+The Pie was creamy and tart (it caught me off guard in a good way).
+I loved it because it was a great way to end the meal.
 A few other pieces of info you should know are that they only take Cash and it also functions as a Seafood Market.

 If you’re from out of town and want to take in a unique Miami experience with great food then this is the place for you.
 If you’re from Miami and have never been here, then it’s about time you did.

 1952 West Flagler Street, Miami, FL